ankit-jn/terraform-aws-examples/aws-efs/efs-standard/README.md

-# ARJ-Stack: Terraform AWS -> ECS Example: ECS Cluster with AWS Fargate
+# ARJ-Stack: Terraform AWS -> EFS Example: Standard File System

-This Example configuration is a demonstration of [Module: Terraform AWS ECS](https://github.com/arjstack/terraform-aws-ecs) utilization to manage AWS Fargate ECS Cluster.
+This Example configuration is a demonstration of [Module: Terraform AWS ECS](https://github.com/arjstack/terraform-aws-ecs) utilization to provision Standard Elastic File System.

 #### Resources to be provisioned as an outcome of this example